-- 1. In order for wool and wool-rich carpets to be approved as complying with the Performance Requirements in the BCA, they currently need to pass both of the requirements for CRF and SDR as determined in the AS 9239.1 test. - 2.
+- 1. In order for wool and wool-rich carpets to be approved as complying with the Deemed to Satisfy Requirements in the BCA, they currently need to pass both of the requirements for CRF and, for buildings not protected by a compliant sprinkler system, SDR as determined in the AS ISO 9239.1 test. - 2.
 In order for wool and wool-rich carpets of a particular class to be approved as complying with the Performance Requirements in the BCA, a representative set of carpets of that class need to provide test results which collectively indicate that any carpet of that class would have a chance of less than, say, 0.001 of failing either of the two test requirements.